vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 My goal is to keep trying (up to 5 attempts) until I clear the attempt-specific threshold on at least one attempt.

-The sequence of attempt-specific thresholds is as follows: 125 seconds for the first try, 105 seconds for the second try, 90 seconds for the third try, 80 seconds for the fourth try, and 75 seconds for the fifth try.
-The sequence was chosen to be a quadratic sequence whose difference of differences is 5 seconds.
-The first try threshold of 125 seconds represents what I should be able to achieve in a good starting state without fatigue, and the fifth try threshold of 75 seconds represents what I should be able to achieve even under adverse conditions.
+The sequence of attempt-specific thresholds is as follows: 130 seconds for the first try, 109 seconds for the second try, 92 seconds for the third try, 79 seconds for the fourth try, and 70 seconds for the fifth try.
+The sequence of thresholds is a quadratic sequence with initial first difference of -21 seconds and constant second difference of 4 seconds (the second difference being constant and nonzero is what makes it a quadratic sequence).
+The first try threshold of 130 seconds represents what I should be able to achieve in a good starting state without fatigue, and the fifth try threshold of 70 seconds represents what I should be able to achieve even under adverse conditions.

 ## Triggers for overall exercise